mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 In this blog post I measure the latency betweend virtual machines deployed in Azure's **West Europe region** in the following configurations:

-* same vNet, same availability zone, same proximty placement group
+* same v-net, same availability zone, same proximty placement group
-* same vNet, across availability zones
+* same v-net, across availability zones
-* multiple vNets (in peering), same availability zone
+* multiple v-nets (in peering), same availability zone
-* multiple vNets (in peering), across availability zones
+* multiple v-nets (in peering), across availability zones
-* multiple vNets connected in a Hub & Spoke topology and Routing via [Azure Virtual Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways)
+* multiple v-nets connected in a Hub & Spoke topology and Routing via [Azure Virtual Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways)
-* multiple vNets connected in a Hub & Spoke topology and Routing via [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview)
+* multiple v-nets connected in a Hub & Spoke topology and Routing via [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview)

-More than the absolute values, it is interesting to see the impact in terms of latency of various network configurations.
+Rather than the absolute values, my focus is on assessing the impact in terms of latency of various network configurations.

-To measure latency, I've used [MTR](https://en.wikipedia.org/wiki/MTR_(software)), which combines the functions of the traceroute and ping programs in one network diagnostic tool.
+To measure latency, I've used [MTR](https://en.wikipedia.org/wiki/MTR_(software)), which combines the functions of the traceroute and ping programs in one single network diagnostic tool.

 > please note that MTR are the round-trip times for an ICMP packet to reach the hop at which its TTL expires, for the device processing that expiration to generate an ICMP Time Exceeded packet, and for that packet to return to the originating device.
 For many routers, performing the ICMP response for dropped packets is a low priority–and on some devices, it’s disabled entirely.

 > The [**Azure hub and spoke playground**](https://github.com/nicolgit/hub-and-spoke-playground) is a repo where you find a reference architectire I use as common baseline to implement configurations and test connectivity scenarios.
 I have used it also here as starting point to build the lab used in this post.

-# Scenario 1 - one Virtual Network
+# Scenario 1 - one virtual network

 In this scenario I have a calling machine in one availability zone and 3 additional machines each in a different availability zone.
-In availability zone 1 I have also placed both machines in the same proximity placement group to have the best latency possible.
+In availability zone 1 I have also placed both machines in the same proximity placement group to have the best possible latency.

 ![same network](../../assets/post/2022/latency-scenario-1.png)